Shop Subscribe

 Fair Play/Character Matters

 • Benefit: Adhering to fair play principles creates an environment that is supportive and encourages students to be responsible.
 Fair play extends beyond the PE classroom to all facets of life.
-Training students for a lifetime of cooperating and competing fairly is a worthy goal and one that must be vigorously pursued in PE.
+Training students for a lifetime of cooperating and competing fairly is a worthy goal must be vigorously pursued in PE.

 Team Points System